awsdocs/aws-java-developer-guide-v2/doc_source/examples-iam-access-keys.rst

 ======================

-To permanently delete an access key, call the |iamclient|'s :methodname:`deleteKey` method, providing it with a :aws-java-class-prev:`DeleteAccessKeyRequest
+To permanently delete an access key, call the |iamclient|'s :methodname:`deleteKey` method, providing it with a :aws-java-class:`DeleteAccessKeyRequest
 <services/iam/model/DeleteAccessKeyRequest>` containing the access key's ID and
 username.